Try-scoring machine Ollie Lindsay-Hague made his debut in February 2010 but it wasn’t until 2016 when his sevens career really took off.

-A starting debut for England in the 12-12 draw with Argentina in Las Vegas in February 2010 had added a new dimension not only to Ollie’s season but to his developing career.
-He benched for the other four matches in the tournament that brought a Plate semi-final defeat by South Africa.
+A starting debut for England in the 12-12 draw with Argentina in Las Vegas in February 2010 had added a new dimension not only to Ollie’s season but to his developing career but suffered a Plate semi-final defeat to South Africa.

 Last updated: 24 May 2017